DISPATCHES FROM EXOTIC LANDS

 Travel Experiences

-Which side to visit Victoria Falls – Zambia or Zimbabwe?
+Which Side to Visit Victoria Falls – Zambia or Zimbabwe?

-Known locally as Mosi-oa-Tunya, or ‘The Smoke that Thunders’, Victoria Falls is almost twice the height of Niagara Falls and every bit as awe inspiring as you imagine.
-The Zambezi River forms the border between Zambia and Zimbabwe and Victoria Falls straddles the two countries, meaning we are often asked ‘which is the better side to visit?’.
+Known locally as Mosi-oa-Tunya, or ‘The Smoke that Thunders’, Victoria Falls is almost twice the height of Niagara Falls and every bit as awe-inspiring as you imagine.
+The Zambezi River forms the border between Zambia and Zimbabwe and Victoria Falls straddles the two countries, meaning we are often asked ‘Which is the better side to visit?’.

 The first thing to understand is that the border crossing at the Falls is very straightforward meaning that whichever side you decide to stay on, a day trip to the opposite side is remarkably easy.
 In fact, if you have time, we usually recommend seeing the Falls from both sides to complete the experience.

-Geographically, the majority of the Falls lies on the Zimbabwean side meaning that the most comprehensive selection of viewpoints, including the Devil’s Cataract, Main Falls, Horseshoe Falls and Rainbow Falls, are all in Zimbabwe’s Victoria Falls National Park.
+Geographically, the majority of Victoria Falls lies on the Zimbabwean side meaning that the most comprehensive selection of viewpoints, including the Devil’s Cataract, Main Falls, Horseshoe Falls and Rainbow Falls, are all in Zimbabwe’s Victoria Falls National Park.
 Further, the continually falling spray means that the park is a true rainforest teeming with life, and wandering its meandering paths is a wonderfully serene way to take in the views.

 The Zambian side isn’t wet enough the whole year round to generate a rainforest, but it does provide a more ‘up close and personal’ view.
 Some paths skirt the edge of the falls, and crossing Knife-Edge Bridge involves a heart-racing walk along the edge of the precipice some 100 metres above the gorge.
 Be prepared to get drenched when they are in full flow!